 This doctrine, with its roots in Roman civil law and British common law, holds that the sea, the shores of the sea, the air and running water are public goods, and that the government manages them for the public good.
 In North America, it is most commonly applied to the fishery, whereby fish are public goods and government experts hold them in custodianship for the public (Cooke and Murchie, 2013).
 Curiously, it is not currently applied to food-producing lands, despite the fact that land was commons for millennia before the Enclosures in Britain (see Rogers, 2020).

 The marine fishery continues to be governed somewhat by this doctrine, though not always well (see Sustainable Fisheries Management).
 The inland fishery has a limited number of rights-based situations, called Crown leases and Crown reserves, and community quotas in the Arctic (Cooke and Murchie, 2013).
-There is a limited amount of common farmland in Canada, primarily associated with pastures (see Goal 3, Reducing corporate control).
+There is a limited amount of common farmland in Canada, primarily associated with pastures (see Goal 3, Reducing corporate concentration).

 Community of food practice (adapted from Campbell and MacRae, 2013)